eth-educators/eth-docker-docs/website/docs/Support/Moving.md

   finds validator keys, do not proceed until you fixed that and it doesn't.
   > For Nimbus and Teku, the command is `./ethd cmd run --rm consensus` instead
 - [ ] Look at https://beaconcha.in/ and verify that the validator(s) you just removed are now
   missing an attestation.
-Take a note of the epoch the last successful attestion was in.
+Take a note of the epoch the last successful attestation was in.
 - [ ] Verify that both machines are synchronized to time and are using NTP.
 - [ ] Allow 15 minutes to go by and verify that the last successful attestation's epoch is now finalized.
 Only then take the next step.